 Command line interface

-Besides using a browser, the Enterprise edition of SynaMan offers a command line version allowing users to upload and download files using scripts.
+Aside from using a browser, the Enterprise edition of SynaMan offers a command line version allowing users to upload and download files using scripts.
 The command line interface (CLI) supports both uploading and downloading files with wildcards.

 SynaMan CLI, as the name suggests, is only available as a command line tool.
 There is no GUI.
 It is intended for users who want to write scripts for uploading and downloading files to a machine where SynaMan is running.